 Christmas themed stickers

-I decided to use a sketchbook because my daughter can always use the rest for her painting and other art-related endeavours.
-I started by measuring tag sized rectangles on a sheet of sketchbook paper.
+I decided to use a sketchbook.
+Then I started by measuring tag sized rectangles on a piece of paper.
 I marked the pieces I wouldn’t be using with an ‘x’ so my daughter understands that we won’t be using those pieces.